 Giving birth costs

 As I said, we had to go for a private clinic.
-Most likely they are a lot cheaper here than in the US, so our costs were $3326.
+Most likely they are a lot cheaper here than in the US or anywhere else in the world, actually, so our costs were only $3326.
 This includes 6 nights for me and my wife in a private room in the hospital after she gave birth, collecting of steam cells and storage for them for 12 months.
+But still a lot of money for a Romanian!

 It was an “all inclusive” stay, meaning that both wifey and baby had food, consumables and clothes for free.
 Plus 24h/day medical support but fortunately we didn’t need that for anything than the regulars (painkillers mostly).
-Not to mention that this was a very modern clinic with the latest generation equipment.
+Not to mention that this was a very modern clinic with the latest generation equipment and amazing staff.

 Buying stuff for baby